briggyx/SQL-project/cleaning_data.md

---Before cleaning data, the tables need to be created and filled with data --I've included the tables I used in a zip folder called ecommerce dataset.zip
+--Before cleaning data, the tables need to be created and filled with data --I've included the tables I used in a zip folder called ecommerce dataset.zip --Before uploading the tables, I standardized the attribue names to all lower case and with spaces separated by '_'

 CREATE TABLE all_sessions (
 	full_visitor_id VARCHAR,